EarthAsylum/eacObjectCache/readme.md

 #### See Also

 [{eac}KeyValue](https://github.com/EarthAsylum/eacKeyValue) - An easy to use, efficient, key-value pair storage mechanism for WordPress that takes advatage of the WP Object Cache.

+### Copyright

+#### Copyright © 2025, EarthAsylum Consulting, distributed under the terms of the GNU GPL.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should receive a copy of the GNU General Public License along with this program.
+If not, see [https://www.gnu.org/licenses/](https://www.gnu.org/licenses/).